 Do you have student loan debt or a revolving credit card balance?
 Now is the time to get ahead of your debt instead of letting it follow you into the next decade.
 Before you take on more responsibilities, like starting a family, leverage your time and energy to take on a side hustle or two and put the extra money toward paying down debt.

 Whether you’re already a few years into your career, or just getting started after college, you need to take advantage of employer-sponsored retirement accounts, like the 401(k), if you have access to that.
 Workers without retirement benefits at work can open Individual Retirement Accounts (IRAs).

 Of course, 401(k)s and IRAs are investment accounts, meaning there is some risk of loss in the stock market.
 If you’re looking to add to your retirement portfolio with a risk-free savings method, try a Money Market Account.

 If you remember our earlier lesson on compound interest, you’ll understand why starting as early as possible will give your retirement savings more momentum.

 Thanks to the Internet, it’s easier than ever to start your own business.
 Entrepreneurship can be attractive for many reasons, including the ability to set your own schedule and answer only to yourself.
 As your business grows, you may need financing to expand.
 Check out our commercial loan options.

-Start Their Financial Education at Jefferson Security Bank
+Embarking on the Financial Journey: Starting Their Education at Jefferson Security Bank

 No matter what stage of life your child is in, Jefferson Security Bank has a variety of financial products to help them thrive - including our Youth Savings and Youth Checking accounts.
 Ready to get started?
 Visit one of our locations in Shepherdstown, Martinsburg, Charles Town, Inwood and Sharpsburg.
 Have questions about any of our accounts or lending services?
 Get in touch with us today to speak with a member of our team!